gitlabhq/gitlabhq/doc/incoming_email/README.md

 ### Omnibus package installations

-1. Find the `incoming_email` section in `/etc/gitlab/gitlab.rb`, enable the feature, enter the email address including a placeholder for the `key` and fill in the details for your specific IMAP server and email account:
+1. Find the `incoming_email` section in `/etc/gitlab/gitlab.rb`, enable the feature, enter the email address including a placeholder for the `key` that references the item being replied to and fill in the details for your specific IMAP server and email account:

     ```ruby
     gitlab_rails['incoming_email_enabled'] = true